ryansb/lmk/README.md

 Whatever args you pass will be truncated to 20 characters for the message subject, and the body will contain the rest.

+If you only want a notification if the command fails, pass `$?` to the `--only-failure` option.

+`long-running-task-that-might-fail; lmk --only-failure $? long-running-task failed.
+Bad news dude.`

+You can also specify the subject.

+`task; lmk --subject "RE: Your Task" the task completed`

 Permissions
 -----------
 Since it's possible to extract the keys directly from the binary, I recommend